Spinal Cord Stimulator Implant: Risks & Side Effects

 A spinal cord stimulator can absolutely help you get back to doing more of the things you love.
 However, it doesn’t mean you have a free pass for every activity.
 Certain high-impact sports or activities that involve extreme pressure changes, like scuba diving, may be off-limits.
 You’ll also need to be mindful of movements that could potentially damage or dislodge the leads.
 Your care team will give you specific guidance on what you can and can’t do, especially during the recovery period.
 The goal is to find a healthy, active lifestyle that works with your device, not against it.

-Myth: It’s a “Set It and Forget It” Solution
+Myth: It’s a “Set It and Forget It” Device

 A spinal cord stimulator isn’t a one-and-done fix.
 It’s a sophisticated piece of technology that requires ongoing management and a strong partnership with your pain specialist.
 Your pain patterns can change over time, and your device will need adjustments to keep providing optimal relief.
 You’ll have regular follow-up appointments to fine-tune the settings and ensure everything is working correctly.
 Think of it as a long-term relationship.
 The team at Kentuckiana Pain Specialists is here to provide that continuous care, helping you manage your device and your symptoms for years to come.